 Next time you ask a vendor or a developer to help develop a website for you (which we also can help with, sorry about the shameless plug), you’d know exactly what needs to be taken care of when you expect a website redesign.

 Instead of anything vague like “I need a new website design” or ” I want a more professional looking website”, you say:

-“Please see the instructions for new design.
+“Please see the instructions for the new design.
 Pay special attention to my forms are convert only at 12%.
 Specific pages need specific design changes as noted in the document “

 The Mouseflow Treatment: Optimize Your Website